 On April 15, 2021, Innoviva filed a Verified Complaint in the Court of Chancery to confirm the arbitration award.
 On May 19, 2021, we submitted an answer to the Verified Complaint and filed a Motion to Modify the Arbitral Award.
 The parties filed a proposed stipulation to remand the motion to the arbitrator for his consideration, which the Court of Chancery granted.
 The parties submitted briefs to the arbitrator.
-The arbitrator's decision on the motion is pending.
+On August 6, 2021, the arbitrator issued a modified final award, which did not materially affect any of the arbitrator's ultimate conclusions.
+The modified award was confirmed by the Court of Chancery on September 16, 2021.